The Tugmutt strategy for working a springpole focuses on a simple idea.

 Command to drop or let go, make them sit and wait while you hang it back up.

 This time use just a little more overlap on the velcro so it will take 2 or 3 tugs for it to break free.

 Again command to get it and praise heavily when it comes down.

 Repeat this scenario a few times the first session, gradually increasing the overlap so it takes longer and longer to pull free.

-You really want to keep the first couple sessions short with lots of excitement for getting the bite lure to come down.
+You really want to keep the first couple sessions short with lots of excitement for getting the bite target to come down.

-You can always add a little more motivation by using the bite lure for fetch or a quick game of tug as a more significant reward in between hanging.
+You can always add a little more motivation by using the bite target for fetch or a quick game of tug as a more significant reward in between hanging.

 Once you've done this a for a few cycles its time to end the game.